 Our Selection

 Our inventory varies from year to year based on our success in overwintering, propagation, sales, and any new additions or omissions.
 We carry primarily one-gallon pots for retail sales of all our perennials.
 The majority of our plants are hardy to zone 5.
-For anyone building a garden from scratch or in the field of garden design, thus looking for a larger quantity of a particular plant, there is the option to buy trays of 15 pint-size pots at a more economical price.
+For anyone building a garden from scratch or in the field of garden design, thus looking for a larger quantity of a particular plant, there is the possibility of buying smaller plants at a more economical price.
 This option varies from plant to plant, season to season, and some plants are unavailable this way.

 Plant Production